Benefits of an LLC in Florida

 Tax Benefits of an LLC in Florida

 From a tax perspective, Florida is a great place to operate a limited liability company.
-That’s because, by default, an LLC has pass-through taxation.
+That’s because, by default, an LLC has pass-through taxation (see pass-through taxation definition).
 The LLC itself doesn’t file and pay taxes; the tax responsibilities “pass through” to the members, who file and pay income taxes on their personal tax returns.
 And since Florida doesn’t charge personal income taxes, that only happens on the federal level.

 Even on the federal level, this structure avoids the “double taxation” of a corporation, where the corporation pays corporate taxes before making distributions, and then the shareholders pay personal taxes when they receive their distributions.
-That said, in some cases, a larger Florida LLC might elect to be taxed as a C corporation or S corporation.
+That said, in some cases, a larger Florida LLC might elect to be taxed as a What is a C corporation? or S corporation (please see our What is an S Corp? page).
 The real luxury is that you have the option to choose which structure works best for your unique business.

 Miscellaneous Taxes